nutanix/terraform-provider-nutanix/README.md

 $ glide install
 $ cd cmd
 $ make getSDK   // for adding go_sdk in $(GOPATH)/src/nutanixV3
+$ make autoGenerate  // for generating schema and config function from json
 $ make build
 ```
 Using the  provider